Frohsin Barger & Walthall Wins Largest Home Health Fraud Settlement in United States History Against Amedisys

 - Billing for medically unnecessary therapy visits and other treatment

 - Billing for services not rendered, including visits that are never performed

 - Billing for services performed by untrained, unauthorized personnel

 As part of its Part B coverage, Medicare pays for some “home health services” for qualified patients.
-To qualify for home health care reimbursement under Medicare, a patient must: (1) be homebound – i.e., generally confined to his or her home, able to leave only by considerable effort; (2) need part-time skilled nursing services or speech therapy, physical therapy, or continuing occupational therapy as determined by a physician; and (3) be under a plan of care established and periodically reviewed by a physician and administered by a qualified home health agency.
+To qualify for home health care reimbursement under Medicare, a patient must: (1) Be “homebound” as defined by Medicare; (2) need part-time skilled nursing services or speech therapy, physical therapy, or continuing occupational therapy as determined by a physician; and (3) be under a plan of care established and periodically reviewed by a physician and administered by a qualified home health agency.
 See 42 U.S.C.
 1395(f).
-When a patient so qualifies, Medicare will pay for: (1) part-time skilled nursing care; (2) physical, occupational, or speech therapy; (3) medical social services (counseling); (4) part-time home health aide services; and (5) medical equipment and supplies.
+The requirements are detailed further below:

 “[A]n analysis by The Wall Street Journal of Medicare payments to home health care companies in recent years raises questions about whether some companies — including the sector’s largest, Amedisys Inc. — are taking advantage of the Medicare reimbursement system.”

 – Barbara Martinez, Wall Street Journal investigative reporter

 Certifying completely ineligible patients is not the only way that home health companies have been found to commit Medicare fraud.
 For instance, companies committing fraud often encourage clinical staff to make the patients look sicker than they actually are on paperwork.
 This allows the company to receive a higher Medicare reimbursement amount than they are actually entitled.
 This type of “up-coding” fraud is often done by manipulating patients’ OASIS assessment.